jrahmy/DeferJs/README.md

 Usage
 -----
-1. Upload the addon to your XenForo installation
+1. Upload the add-on to your XenForo installation
-2. Install the addon XML via the Administration Control Panel
+2. Install the add-on XML via the Administration Control Panel

 License
 -------